How far should you sight in a 223? This is a popular question for many people.

 Holographic sight like the EOTech with 68 MOA ring helps ALOT!
 Aim with bottom ring hash mark to offset the holdover for headshot accuracy at around 7 yards

-The shooter has to aim low with a 25 yard zero reticle for targets sitting beyond 50 - 200 yards.
-The shooter really have to know his/her hold when using this zero.
+- The shooter has to aim low for targets sitting around 50 - 220 yards.
+The shooter really has to know his/her hold when using this zero.

-So if you're not going to shoot anything beyond 250 yards, then the 50 yrd zero is the best option for most people.
+- If not shooting anything beyond 250 yards, then the 50 yrd zero is the best option for most people.

 Total, it's about a 12" spread from 25 to 300 yrds.

 Generally speaking, with a 100 yard zero, the shooter can place a 1 or 2 MOA size reticle on the center mass of a human size target and expect an effective hit.

 - Requires holding low for anything between [25 - 150]

 - The shooter has to hold the reticle lower than the expected point of impact about 3 - 4 inches.